 The other entries are ensuring that packets destined for specific address-ranges should be handled by the kernel driver responsible for interface “vpn0”.

 Note that this VPN does not simply redirect all outgoing traffic; instead it redirects only specific IP-ranges which the server has been configured to intercept.
 This is certainly more efficient than catching all traffic; it means my employer does not need to act as a relay when I am interacting with sites that are not of interest.
-On the other hand, it does mean that I am not protected from observation or data-manipulation when accessing unrelated insecure sites.
+On the other hand, it does mean that my employer’s VPN does not protected from observation or data-manipulation when accessing unrelated insecure sites.

 The DNS Problem